 Insulation To Use When Building Energy Efficient Wooden Homes

-There are a number of different insulation types to use to get the best out of a wooden home.
+There are several different insulation types to use to get the best out of a wooden home.

-- For the floor space, we would use two layers of 135mm Aerolite Insulation laminated with foil on one side.
-The forage of any home with wooden floors is an area of heat loss and gain.
-The 135mm Aerolite has an NRC 1.1 so using two layers will kill all sound and reduce especially cold air in winter.
+- The forage of any home with wooden floors is an area of heat loss and gain.
+We would use two layers of 135mm Aerolite Insulation laminated with foil on one side for the floor space.
+The 135mm Aerolite has an NRC 1.1, so using two layers will kill all sound and reduce freezing air in winter.
 For more on the Aerolite, specifications read our specifications page.

-- For the walls the Cavity batt insulation is perfect.
+- For the walls, the Cavity batt insulation is perfect.
 In fact cavity, batt insulation will be cooler than brick walls in summer.
 Importantly cavity batt will also be warmer in winter.
-As we know when brick or concrete face the sun all day they get very hot inside the home.
-However, because Cavity batt is an insulation it does not allow the hot air to flow through.
+As we know, when brick or concrete face the sun all day, they get boiling inside the home.
+However, because Cavitybatt is insulation, it does not allow the hot air to flow through.
 We stock wall Cavity Batt insulation.

 - For the Roof insulation, we suggest the 145mm Isotherm insulation.
-In fact, the Isotherm is SANS compliant and will achieve the r value 3.70. do not install a thinner Isotherm product as this will be a waste of money.
+The Isotherm is SANS compliant and will achieve the r-value of 3.70.
 Read our Isotherm Specifications page to be sure to select the right insulation.
-Ensuring you have the right R-value is important rather have a higher R-value and be safe.
+Ensuring you have the proper R-value is essential.
+Do not install a thinner Isotherm product as this will be a waste of money.
+Instead, have a higher R-value and be safe.

 A Well Insulated Home Is An Energy Efficient Home

 All well-insulated homes will be Energy Efficient homes and give you years of energy saving.
-When insulating sidewalls, floors and roof space always use the service of Aerolite installers for aerolite and Isotherm Installers for Isotherm.
+When insulating sidewalls, floors and roof space, always use the service of Aerolite installers for aerolite and Isotherm Installers for Isotherm.
 This will make it possible to get the best out of your insulation.
-In fact, it is not possible to build any home efficiently without insulation.
-However, i believe that a wooden home will be more energy efficient as the walls are insulated as well.
-Hope this post was beneficial for those wanting to build energy efficient wooden homes.
+It is not possible to build any home efficiently without insulation.
+However, I believe that a wooden house will be more energy-efficient as the walls are insulated.
+I hope this post was beneficial for those wanting to build energy-efficient wooden homes.